wpmetabox/docsv2/docs/fields/file-input.md

 title: File Input
 ---

 The file input field creates a simple text input for uploading a single file.
-You are able to select a file from the Media Library or enter file URL directly (even URL for a file hosted on another website).
+You can select a file from the Media Library or enter file URL directly (even URL for a file hosted on another website).

 ![file input](https://i.imgur.com/cPVTMNy.png)